snacksident/Newsies-Rush/README.md

 ## Newsies Rush

-For this project I'd like to re-imagine the classic Paperboy video game!
+For this project I'd like to re-imagine the classic Paperboy video game.
+In this game you assume the ride of a newspaper delivery person making your way through a neighborhood, delivering newspapers!
+The base gameplay should be pretty representative of the original games in the series.

+Stretch goals include powerup functionality (additional newspapers the player can collect to extend their run)

 ___
+## Technical Overview

+I placed all "house" objects into a single array which has a constantly increasing "Y Location" variable to simulate movement through the neighborhood.
+The deliveryperson is controlled by keydown/keyup inputs - classic WASD movement.
+Gameplay happens on a pretty quick loop of 60ms to help the game feel smooth.
+Powerups (bonus newspapers) generate on the level every 5 seconds, but disappear as soon as the next powerup is placed.

+Instead of importing images for my visuals, I decided the "retro" look was better than any other alternatives I attempted.
+The player is represented by a narrow rectangle (a bicycle and its rider), houses are be large rectangles on the sides of the screen(different color borders to represent), and newspapers are small white squares.

+When the start button is pressed:

+* House objects are created and placed into their correct arrays (left/right side of screen)

+* Intervals started for gameloop and powerup placement

+Gameloop consists of:

+* Clearing all rendered objects

+* Updating all score/status screens

+* Moving houses down the Y axis / re-rendering all houses

+* Checking for powerup pickup

+* Checking for game-over (out of papers)

+Collision detection

+___
 ## About The Game

-This game is viewed top-down as you ride through a neighborhood, delivering newspapers to the houses that have signed up, and not delivering to those who didn't want the paper - all while dodging obstacles!
+This game is viewed top-down as you ride through a neighborhood, delivering newspapers to the houses that are "subscribers", and not delivering to those who didn't want the paper!
 If you give newspapers to people who did not request them, that's a lost profit!
 If you throw a newspaper perfectly onto a subscribers doorstep or mailbox, you get a tip from them, increasing your score!
 But don't just go as fast as you can - some houses have junk in their yards, some may even have dogs that chase you!

 ![Rough sketch of game](roughdraftp1img.png)
 ___
 ## Tech Being Used:

-* HTML/CSS - Canvas to play the game
+* HTML/CSS - Gameplay happens in a Canvas element

 * Javascript